yviegerber/Barite-Solar/index.md

 ---

-# Overview
+# Project Details

+- Location: Concordia Parish, Louisiana
 - Capacity: 20MWac/28MWdc
-- Location: Concordia, Parish

-Barite Solar is a 20MWac utility-scale solar project utilizing 140 acres of land.The project lies in unincorporated Concordia Parish a$
+Barite Solar is a 20MWac utility-scale solar project utilizing 140 acres of land.The project lies in unincorporated Concordia Parish and will interconnect to the Entergy Red Gum Substation.
-The project will generate $60,000 in spending on the local community, raise over $3 million in local tax revenue, and offset more than$
+The project will generate $60,000 in spending on the local community, raise over $3 million in local tax revenue, and offset more than 1.7 billion pounds of carbon dioxide.

-## Economic, Social, and Environmental Benefits of Barite Solar
+## Community Impact

 - $60,000 induced spending on local businesses and workers.
 - $3 million expected tax revenue for local governments.